Creative directed UX copy and content systems for Pampers Club app

 Emails

-When I first dove deeper into crafting emails, we’d been averaging 10-15% open rates.
-With the help of some peachy user data from a savvy Project Manager, I wrote emails with subject lines and preheaders that helped us hit 18-25% open rates.
+When I first dived deeper into crafting emails for Pampers, we’d been averaging 10-15% open rates.
+After taking initiative to get user data from Pampers, I wrote emails with subject lines and preheaders that helped us hit 18-25% open rates.
 Click-through rates went up 2-3% too.

-I can’t give away publicly all that secret sauce data, but below are some sample email (+ SLs and PHs) drafts I wrote.
-Frankly, perhaps I’d lean away from some of this writing style today, but it sure did the trick for audience engagement and our business objectives at the time while staying aligned with our style guide and tone of voice. ⬇️
+Below are some sample email (+ SLs and PHs) drafts I wrote.
+These lines increased audience engagement and met our business objectives while staying aligned with the style guide and tone of voice. ⬇️

 Articles galore